2022 Premier Volleyball League Invitational Conference: Medalists

-Final standings

 2022 Asian Women's Volleyball Cup

 As announced on August 7, the Philippine National Volleyball Federation stated that the best performing local team of the invitational conference will represent the Philippines in the 2022 Asian Women's Volleyball Cup.
 As the semifinal round progressed, the PLDT High Speed Hitters is the first to initially accept its invitation to possibly participate on the mentioned tourney as the other top teams, Creamline and Cignal, have yet to express its interest to join.

 In spite of that, Creamline will represent the country since they accepted the federation's invitation to suit up in the national team as they emerged as the champions of the invitational conference.

 Statistics leaders

 Preliminary round

-Statistics leaders correct at the end of the preliminary round.
+Statistics leaders correct at the end of preliminary round.

-Final Round
+Final round

 Statistics leaders correct as of Day 5 (August 9, 2022) of the final round.